ernestognw/makers-platform/README.md

 $ git clone https://github.com/ProyectoIntegrador2018/makers.git
 ```

-2. Add Needed Ruby Enviormental variables
+2. Add Needed Ruby Environmental variables

-They should be added into a file `config/local_env.yml` or be setup into your enviorment including the following variables:
+They should be added into a file `config/local_env.yml` or be setup into your environment including the following variables:
 ```bash
 TEC_USERNAME="email_address"
 TEC_PASSWORD="password"